redballoonsecurity/ofrak/disassemblers/ofrak_binary_ninja/README.md

 - the BinaryNinja python APIs

 ## Docker
-Follow the instructions in [INSTALL.md](../INSTALL.MD) to install the headless version of BinaryNinja.
+Follow the instructions in the [OFRAK environment setup guide](https://ofrak.com/docs/environment-setup.html) to install the headless version of BinaryNinja.

 ## MacOS
 1. Ensure that you have a valid installation of BinaryNinja.